Olenika-git/Akinelo/README.md

   ### Hi there 👋 my name is Gaetan.B

-Computer enthusiast.
+Computer enthusiast since my youngest age.
-I started by learning the field of hardware and software, I know how to diagnose and replace a faulty component on my workstation, as well as the installation and management of the software.
+I know how to diagnose and replace a faulty component on my workstation, when i got some lasure time, i like to play chess, video games and reading books.

 <summary>Operating Systems</summary>